2/13/2025

 Ari Rosa

-got it okay very helpful and then just for my follow-up malcolm uh it seems like for those of us who have followed gxl for some time and and uh it's different iteration within the xpo prior to that it seems like there are periodically these these events where there's a customer loss or kind of a restructure of a contract that causes a little bit of a downward surprise in terms of relative to perhaps what the street was expecting i'm just wondering if there's a way to better insulate yourself from these types of events so you know these surprises don't happen as often or is it just the nature of the business do just your thoughts around that would be helpful thank you
+Got it.
+Okay, very helpful.
+And then just for my follow-up, Malcolm, it seems like for those of us who have followed GXO for some time and it's a different iteration within the XPO prior to that, it seems like there are periodically these events where there's a customer loss or kind of a restructuring of a contract that causes a little bit of a downward surprise in terms of relative to perhaps what the street was expecting.
+I'm just wondering if there's a way to better insulate yourself from these types of events so these surprises don't happen as often, or is it just the nature of the business, do you think?
+Just your thoughts around that would be helpful.
+Thank you.

 speaker